 Do not stop using fentanyl suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using fentanyl.

 Store at room temperature away from moisture and heat.
 Do not freeze.
-Keep the medicine in its original package until you are ready to take your dose.
 Keep track of the amount of medicine used from each new bottle.
 Fentanyl is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Keep this medicine out of the reach of children or pets.
 The amount of fentanyl in each buccal or sublingual product can be fatal to a child or pet who accidentally sucks on or swallows it.
 Seek emergency medical attention if this happens.

 Carefully follow disposal instructions when this medicine is no longer needed.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, throw away any unused fentanyl tablets by removing them from the blister pack and flushing them down a toilet.
 Dispose of used sublingual spray units in the disposal bags provided with the medicine.
 Empty any unused spray units into the disposal bottle provided.

 What happens if I miss a dose?